copperwater/xNetHack/doc/xnh-changelog-9.0.md

   level in the Quest before the nemesis is killed.
 - Being adjacent to a hezrou may nauseate you, with the odds increasing if there are multiple hezrous.
+- Hill giants are now the weakest giant, taking over the statblock of the stone giant (equivalent to the plain giant) with its 2d8 weapon attack.
+- Stone giants are slightly stronger, taking over the statblock of the hill giant with its 2d10 weapon attack.
+They are now able to rip boulders out of the floor when they don't already have one, which creates a pit on that square.
+- Fire giants have a 2d4 fire touch attack.
+- Frost giants have a 3d4 cold touch attack and their own encyclopedia entry.
+- Storm giants have a 4d4 ranged lightning bolt attack.
+- Hrymr's sword on the Valkyrie quest is now named Ice.
+(Its stats are otherwise unchanged, and it is not an artifact.)
+- Levels that have been changed following some event, such as the Valkyrie locate level, are ineligible to leave bones.

 ### Interface changes